 In fact, history is repeating itself.
 The situation in Europe is worse than in the USA.

 Now the same fate awaits China, the former “locomotive” of the world economy.
-The decline of production in this country is going at a gigantic pace.
+The decline of production in this country is happening at a gigantic pace.
 Once again, Marxism is “wrong” from the point of view of bourgeois economists, but it’s impossible to get away from the objective economic laws of capitalism, discovered by Marx.

 “Markets are falling amid a growing epidemic caused by the COVID-19 virus and after the actual collapse of the OPEC+ oil restriction deal.